hyperledger/anoncreds-spec/spec/w3c_representation.md

         }
       ```
         * `aggregated` - [aggregate proof](./data_flow_presentation_create_presentation.md#generate-the-presentation),
-          across all the source credentials that proves that the same link secret was used in the issuance of all of the
+          across all the source credentials that proves that the same link secret was used in the issuance of all the
           credentials.
-    * encoding the object using `MessagePack` and next encoding the output bytes as `Base64Url` string with no padding.
+    * encoding the object as described in the [section](#proof-data-encoding)

 ### AnonCreds W3C Presentation containing Revocable Credential